guyschaos/umundo/core/README.md

 for the moment, every implementation ignores its configuration and relies on the abstraction to call the setters for the relevant fields prior to calling init() with an empty configuration.

+#### Things to note

+**Constructors of implementors**
+We are using the factory pattern for implementors, therefore the actual initialization of an implementor ought to be done in create().
+Keep in mind that the Factory will call the standard constructor once for when creating the prototype.

 ## Language Bindings

 The component itself is written in C/C++ and utilizes the STL and some header-only components